 Some Negatives from Using Montessori

-- Montessori materials are bulky and take up a lot of room (in the environment and in storage)
+- In addition, Montessori materials are bulky and take up a lot of room (in the environment and in storage)

-- The teacher has to have some degree of training or have been around The Montessori Method to understand it and effectively implement it
+- To clarify, the teacher has to have some degree of training or have been around The Montessori Method to understand it and effectively implement it

 Solutions to the Montessori Negatives I Mentioned